wp-plugins/bigoven-recipes-menus-and-more/readme.txt

 5. The settings view lets you choose whether or not to list recipe instructions in numbered form, whether or not to enable the "Save Recipe" button and more.

 == Changelog ==
+= 1.1.2 =
+* Adjustment of print url to fit special cases

 = 1.1.1 =
 * Additional files required for print